ItzLarz/BackwardsBot/README.md

 * Tweepy (Install by using "pip install tweepy" in Powershell)
 * IDLE will do, but why would you?
 Just use Visual Studio Code
 * Don't be an idiot and know a bit of Python

+* Twitter Account
+* Developer Priviliges for your Twitter Account
+*